Skip to main content

 When that transformation results in fatigue, metabolic disruption, or hormonal imbalance, the experience is profoundly invalidating.
 The very tool you trusted to build you up has, in a tangible way, contributed to a state of biological distress.
 This is the starting point for understanding the complex question of negligence.
 It begins with the lived reality of a promise unfulfilled and the physiological consequences that follow.

-To establish that a was negligent, one must construct a case built upon a foundation of objective, measurable, biological evidence.
+To establish that a wellness app was negligent, one must construct a case built upon a foundation of objective, measurable, biological evidence.
 The core of such a case rests on demonstrating a direct causal link between the app’s generalized advice and specific, negative changes in your body’s intricate hormonal and metabolic systems.

 This process moves beyond subjective feelings of being unwell and into the precise language of clinical science.
 It requires translating personal experience into the quantifiable data of biomarkers, creating a clear narrative that shows how the digital input from the app led to a harmful physiological output in your body.